kragen/derctuo/intro.md

-My original plan was to write a reproducible computation system so that the book would be entirely reproducible from a minimal computational core, allowing all of its calculations to be not only verified but also extended, reused, and studied.
-Instead it’s mostly just about a quarter million words of dead text, with some inline images, plus a [bundled library of source material](notes/library), which is not included in the PDF version.
+My original plan was to write a reproducible computation system so that the book would be entirely reproducible from a minimal computational core, allowing all of its calculations to be not only verified but also easily extended, reused, and studied.
+I didn’t get very far on that plan.
+Instead it’s mostly just about a quarter million words of dead text, with some static inline images, plus a [bundled library of source material](notes/library), which is not included in the PDF version.

 It contains some novel discoveries, but some of it is just my notes